Tutorial: Create your first classification model with automated machine learning

 Enter the resource group name.
 Then select Delete.

-In this automated machine learning tutorial, you used the Azure portal to create and deploy a classification model.
+In this automated machine learning tutorial, you used Azure Machine Learning studio to create and deploy a classification model.
 See these articles for more information and next steps:

 - Learn more about preprocessing.